 • Published 2023

-This product is an evidence-based practice.
+This product is a best practice.

 Pocket Guide for Clinicians for Management of Chronic Pain